 I still have some reservations though.
 I honestly think I would hit the floor and crack my head or my tailbone.
 And I heard a couple of nasty squeaks when a wrong move caused skin to meet pole in friction.
 Ouch!

 And where would I take these new skills?
 I don’t plan on joining Cirque, and it’s not like there are clubs around here with open poles so my friends and I could go “dancing”.
 If there are, I’m not aware and wouldn’t go.
 (Germ issues, anyone?)
 And I don’t see us installing a pole at home.
 We have enough trouble making it to the bathroom over sleeping dogs and their toys.
-I don’t need to smack my face into a pole in the middle of the night.
+I don’t need to smack my face into a pole in the middle of the night, and whilst i’ve had friends who try to convince me to browse this lovegasm’s site I don’t think i’m ready to take that level of investment.

 But, you know, I don’t go around in my everyday life doing yoga poses.
 I just do yoga at the gym.
 So maybe I could just pole dance at the class and that would be it.